 They also enforce customs duties regulations.
 A customs duty, sometimes called an import duty, is a tax applied to products imported for resale.

-Two variables determine whether customs duties apply:
+Two variables determine whether customs duties and import tax apply:

 - Country of import and product,